-The Company has only Common Stock outstanding and as of January 31, 1996, the Company had 2301 stockholders of record.
+The Company has only Common Stock outstanding and as of January 31, 1997, the Company had 2544 stockholders of record.
 To the knowledge of management of the Company, no stockholder owns beneficially more than five (5) percent of the Company's outstanding Common Stock.
-As of January 31, 1996, policy making officers and directors as a group beneficially owned a total of one hundred eighty-seven thousand eight hundred and eighty-five (187,885) shares, or seven and twenty-one hundredths (7.21%) of total shares of Common Stock outstanding.
+As of January 31, 1997, policy making officers and directors as a group beneficially owned, directly and indirectly, a total of two hundred and two thousand nine hundred and forty-nine (202,949) shares, or five and nineteen hundreths percent(5.19%) of total shares of Common Stock outstanding.